 HB 1335 would require cities and counties to collaborate in identifying records with racist language in property records and notify property owners of their right to have it stricken.

 Status Passed unanimously by the Senate.
 Delivered to the governor on April 22.

 HB 1356 Would forbid public schools from using Native American names, symbols, or images as mascots, logos, or team names in an inappropriate manner.

-Status Passed by the Senate!
-On April 12, the House concurred in the Senate amendments.
+Status On April 12, the House concurred in the Senate amendments.
 Delivered to the Governor on April 20.